 What makes it difficult for people to communicate their boundaries is because they don’t want to offend or upset the other person, preferably upsetting them self.
 Dr John Demartini, a modern day philosopher, calls this the Law of Lesser Pissers – who would you prefer to piss off, yourself or another?

-Most people allow themselves to be pissed off and it is senseless how we will readily upset our own being, allow our self to feel taken advantage of, to be offended or even angry, rather than the possibility of maybe offending another.
+Most people allow themselves to be pissed off because they are seeking approval.
+It is senseless how we will readily upset our own being, allow our self to feel taken advantage of, to be offended or even angry, rather than the possibility of maybe offending another.
 Noting the word possibility.

-Yet too we often think that by not saying no, or telling someone that their behaviour upsets us is a loving thing for that other person.
-However setting boundaries is act of treating yourself with love and respect, as well as treat others with love and respect.
+Too often people think that by not saying no, or telling another that their behaviour is upsetting them, is being loving to that person, however it isn’t.
+Because it results in resentment.
+Alternatively setting boundaries is the act of treating yourself with love and respect, as well as treat others with love and respect.

 When we set boundaries let the other person know our threshold.
 When they know what the our boundaries are it means they now know the limits of what they need to meet and thus how much they also need to give and contribute.